Victoria Street Cycleway extension Victoria Street Cycleway extension

 Background

-Victoria Street Cycleway is being extended.
+We are lengthening the Victoria Street Cycleway.
 Currently, the cycleway runs from the bottom of College Hill to Nelson Street.
 From September this year, it will extend to Federal Street.

 At Federal Street, it will connect with a 2-way cycleway being constructed between Federal Street and Albert Park, part of the streetscape upgrades associated with Te Hā Noa and the City Rail Link’s Te Waihorotiu Station.

 The extension of Victoria Street Cycleway is an interim solution.
 The Te Hā Noa project will transform Victoria Street from a multi-lane urban arterial into a tree-lined street with more space for people to walk, cycle and spend time.
-Eventually, Te Hā Noa will stretch from Victoria Park to Albert Park.
+Eventually, Te Hā Noa will stretch from Victoria Park to Albert Park, as envisaged in the City Centre Master Plan (CCMP).

 The extension of Victoria Street Cycleway closes a gap between the existing and new sections of cycleway.
 It will be constructed from materials that are less disruptive to install and can easily be replaced when the time comes for a full street makeover.